SRCH2/srch2-ngn/documentation/docs/index.md

 			...

+			for (int i = 0; i < jsonRecordsToInsert.length(); ++i) {
+                JSONObject recordObject = jsonRecordsToInsert.getJSONObject(i);
+                recordObject.put("boostScore",
+                        computeRecordBoostScore(recordObject.getString(INDEX_FIELD_GENRE)));
+            }

         } catch (JSONException oops) {
             // We know there are no errors.
         }
         return jsonRecordsToInsert;
     }

+	public float computeRecordBoostScore(String genre) {
+        if (genre == null) {
+            return 1;
         }
+        return genre.contains("Science Fiction") ?
+50 : 1;
+    }
+}
 ```

 The SDK accepts a *JSONObject* or a *JSONArray* of *JSONObject*s when
 inserting or updating records.
+Each *JSONObject* should contain as its keys the
+set of fields as defined in the schema.
+At the end of this method the records are iterated
+over to compute the value for the *recordBoost* *RecordBoostField* defined in the
+schema: here we assume the user doing search likes in particular movies of the
+science fiction genre, and set the boost score for each movie of that genre to
+fifty.

 Insertions and updates are invoked by calling
 *insert()* and *update()* of the *Indexable* object, respectively.
 For example, we can call the following method to insert those records
 to the index: